 2020/21 £000

-Cash at bank and in hand 26,316
+Cash balances 26,708

-Overdraft (included within creditor balances) (366)
+Overdraft (included within creditors) (100)

-Total cash and cash equivalents 25,950
+Total Cash and Cash Equivalents 26,608

 5.5 Explanatory Notes to the Group Accounts

 Where figures in the group accounts differ materially from the Council's single entity accounts, the relevant explanatory notes have been prepared on a consolidated basis.
 The notes below give information on the areas that have materially changed on consolidation of the group entities into the Council's accounts.